cention-nazri/logrot/README.md

 # Logrot

 Package logrot implements a file writer with log rotation and gzip compression.
-It enables creation of an io.WriteCloser which, when written to, takes care of rotation and compression as needed.
+The rotation and compression is handled as needed during calls to Write.

 Documentation at <https://godoc.org/xi2.org/x/logrot>.